jlleongarcia/jlleongarcia/content/blog/llm-function-calling.md

 When solving problems, take a breath and tackle them step by step.

-my career depends on you giving me a good answer
+My career depends on you giving me a good answer

-speak only what needs to be said
+Speak only what needs to be said.
+Keep the responses brief and to the point, avoid extra words and overly long explanations.
 """

 chat_completion = client.chat.completions.create(
     messages=[